 - 4.4 A key area of work over the last eighteen months has been the development of new, bespoke services.
 The most popular of these has been the Fast Track services for householder applications, lawful development certificates (LDCs) (existing and proposed) and listed building consent. - 4.5.1 The Fast Track service accelerates the administration and processing of the application for a small additional charge.
 The offer is that Fast track applications are determined within 28 days following the submission of a valid application.
 This decision period varies for fast track applications for a certificate of lawfulness (10 days) and applications for listed building consent (35 days).
 There is an £85.00 additional fee (so £275 in total) although certificates of lawfulness are £190.
 A valid application is defined as outlined within Welsh Government Circular 002/12.
 In the unlikely event of not being able to achieve this target or agree a short extension of time (no more than 5 working days) we will refund the fast track service fee. - 4.5.2 The pre-purchase certificate is a discretionary service aimed at people looking to buy a property in Monmouthshire.
 The application would provide the applicant with i) a planning history search; ii) details of planning permissions; ii) listed building consents and iv) enforcement history relating to identified breaches of planning control (this would not relate to unsubstantiated complaints).
 This service would include a site visit and identify whether there are any breaches of planning control and whether or not any breaches would be enforceable.
 The certificate confirms that any approved development at the site, up to the point of the request, has been carried out in accordance with approved plans and that there is no breach of planning control at the site.
 The fee for this service is £180 and we aim to provide a written response within 28 days.
 This service looks at compliance with all types of planning permissions including listed building consent: it does not provide a substitute to lawful development certificates.
 We are raising the fees for this service in 2019/20 to £250 to recover the costs involved in providing this service. - 4.5.3 The other discretionary service we offer we provide is a certificate of completion.
 The certificate will indicate whether or not the planning permission and/or Listed Building Consent applied for has been carried out in accordance with the approved plans, and also it would confirm the status of all planning conditions and any approved amendments if applicable.
 The purpose of this service is to offer support to applicants, agents or any other interested party that the works are appropriate and acceptable once they have been built.
 If there is an issue of noncompliance this will be brought to the applicant's attention and an opportunity provided for the breach of planning control to be rectified.
-The service is £120 for each application number requiring a certificate and we will aim to provide a written response within 28 days.
-Where an application for listed building consent and a planning application.
-Similarly to the pre-purchase certificate, from April 2019 we have raised the fee for a certificate of completion to £180 to help recover the costs involved.
+The service includes a site inspection and desk based research and investigation.
+The fee for this service is £120 for each application number requiring a certificate and we will aim to provide a written response within 28 days.
+Where an application for listed building consent and a planning application were required for the same development, they will be treated as one application.
+Similarly to the pre-purchase certificate, from April 2019 we have raised the fee for a certificate of completion to £200 to help recover the costs involved.